panphy/panphy.github.io/curve_fitting_manual.md

   - Use uncertainties to account for measurement errors or variability in your data.
 Choose between absolute and percentage uncertainties based on your data's nature.

 - **LaTeX Formatting:**
-  - Utilize LaTeX syntax in labels and titles for clear and professional-looking mathematical expressions.
+  - Utilize LaTeX syntax in labels and the title for clear and professional-looking mathematical expressions.

 ## Troubleshooting